ourtigarage/hacktoberfest-summit/index.md

 ## Information
 ### When
-  Thursday 19th of October from 5:00 PM to 9:00 PM
+  Tuesday 23rd of October from 5:00 PM to 9:00 PM
 ### Where
 ```
   Le Garage Nokia